jrnold/acw_onset_markets/doc/notes/actions.md

 	- Dem party nominated Gen. McClellan on Aug 31.
 Fall from 42.73 to 41.15.
 	- Penn State election in October "an indication of the probable outcome".
 First few days, uncertain who had won.
 October 11, *New York World* claims that the Dem won.
 Fall from 50.41 to 49.17.
 	- "Curiously, the Republican triumph in November had the same effect upon the currency as this promise of Democratic success had exercised.
 I seems to have been argued that President Lincoln's re-election meant an indefinite prolongation of the war, and hence destroyed any chance of a speedy redemption of the paper money."
 Fall on 9th from 40.65 to 38.46; however a reaction quickly followed.
-	- Lincolns assassinaion occurs after regular hours.
+	- Lincolns assassination occurs after regular hours.
 Fall followed by quick reaction.
 Market closed for several days.
 A few days later back to the level it held before the assassination.

 - Foreign relations.
 Overshadowed during the war by domestic affairs.
 They exercised some influence upon the falue of the paper money.
 Two matters of concern.
 Chance of foreign intervention and French occupation of Mexico.